 Supervisors are trained in the techniques of incident investigation including, but not limited to, root cause, casual factors and/or fault tree analysis, among others.
 Incidents are investigated promptly by top leadership and safety department personnel and a preliminary report is communicated within 24-48 hours.
 Root cause/final outcome/lessons learned are openly shared across the organization to improve overall safety performance.
-Employer reviews only serious incidents Employer reviews only serious incidents Incident details are shared openly across the organization.
+Remedial actions are taken to prevent recurrence of similar incidents.
+Employer reviews only serious incidents Incident details are shared openly across the organization.

 P2.
-PLANNING FOR OFFICE/WAREHOUSE HEALTH AND SAFETY
+PLANNING FOR PROJECT HEALTH AND SAFETY

 6 4 2 0 Safety planning is integrated into the estimate, bid and mobilization/ demobilization stages of projects.
 Project safety plans are regularly updated throughout life of project.
-Supplier key components of the plan (including updates) are communicated with all site employees (including specialty contractors, if applicable) before implementation.
+Contractor key components of the plan (including updates) are communicated with all site employees (including specialty contractors, if applicable) before implementation.
 Health and safety planning is required prior to start of site work.
 Supervisors are trained in the health and safety planning process.
 A checklist or similar document is used to ensure a consistent and comprehensive approach to exposure evaluation and resource needs.
 There is no established procedure for project health and safety planning, but some planning is done.
 Project supervisory personnel may have received some training in the health and safety planning process, but it is not required. • No health and safety planning is done.